Skip to contents

 Viewing movement tracks

 • render_frame() renders an individual frame.
-It yields the same result as if an individual frame is extracted using default subsetting [[.
+It yields the same result as if an individual frame is extracted using [[.

 • view_spatial() displays movement tracks on an interactive mapview or leaflet map.